 3. Jeep tour through a movie set designed by nature

-Harry Goulding (owner of the historic Goulding’s Lodge) told John Ford and now all movie makers know — Monument Valley Navajo Tribal Park in northeastern Arizona and southeastern Utah, is THE place to make a Western movie.
+Harry Goulding (owner of the historic Goulding’s Lodge) told John Ford and now all movie makers know —the scenic drive in Monument Valley in northeastern Arizona and southeastern Utah, is THE place to make a Western movie.
 The towering monoliths of red rock stand like guardians over a flat, desert land.
 Clouds that seem lost in the vastness of turquoise sky cast shadows the size of small towns.
 Cotton balls bobbing across the desert turn out to be a herd of sheep watched over by a woman in brightly colored skirt and velvet blouse with silver glinting around her neck.
 It is a baby boomer photographer’s dream.
 (Donna here: we took a photography workshop that included Monument Valley.
 I agree with Vera, the photo opportunities are outstanding).

 You can get a sense of Monument Valley, and make your own Western movie, by driving the loop road open to visitors, but to really feel the open land and to see some hidden rock formations, petroglyphs and ancient pueblos, sign up for a Navajo guided jeep tour into the back country.